darmado/postman2burp/README.md

 ## 📈 Testing Workflow

 1. Receive Postman collection
-2. Configure Burp Suite
-3. Run this tool
+2. Run this tool (it will auto-detect your proxy)
-4. Analyze captured requests in Burp
+3. Analyze captured requests in Burp
-5. Review results file
+4. Review results file

 ## 📚 Included Examples